backdrop-contrib/better_exposed_filters/README.txt

 -- CUSTOMIZATION --

-At this point there are no customization options for Better Exposed Filters.
-If you have any suggestions, please add them to the issue queue: http://drupal.org/project/issues/bef
+Themers can override the theme_select_as_checkboxes() routine to allow for addition markup in the exposed filter.
+However, this routine is updated often with bug fixes and enhancements.
+If you have suggestions on how to improve Better Exposed Filters, please add them to the issue queue: http://drupal.org/project/issues/bef